Walter0807/me344/cluster_setup/cluster.md

     # systemctl restart slurmctld
     # wwsh ssh c* reboot

-You can earn a bonus of 5% to apply towards your grade by submitting a working fix for the above Slurm issue in recipe.sh
+You can earn a bonus of up to 5% to apply towards your grade by submitting a working fix for the above IPMI and Slurm issue in recipe.sh